Family Therapy for Addiction Treatment

 - Colleagues

 With permission from the therapist and institution (if relevant), different members of an individual’s support system can participate in family therapy.
-It will still be different than group therapy, which frequently features people who do not know each other and are united solely by their shared addiction or treatment needs.
+It will still be conducted differently than group therapy, which frequently features people who do not know each other and are united solely by their shared addiction or treatment needs.

 Finding the Right Family Therapist